 Mark has worked in health and social care for 37 years in England and New Zealand.
 Mark is a UK qualified mental health nurse and New Zealand qualified general and obstetric nurse.
 Mark’s career has included clinical, executive director and management responsibilities.
 During recent years Mark has practised as a Cognitive Behavioural Therapist.
 Since retiring in 2016 Mark spends his time on his small holding in addition to supporting his local village activities and charity volunteering.

 I have lived in Cornwall since 2007 and have been a Pentreath Trustee since 2009.
 I have a keen interest in the mental well being of young people and feel very proud to be part of Pentreath.
 I am continually impressed and humbled by the dedication of all of the Pentreath team.

 Chris has been involved with Pentreath since its beginnings in 1989 and was Deputy Chief Executive of Pentreath for many years.
 He brings a wealth of experience and a strategic overview of how the organisation has evolved.

 David has been a Trustee of Pentreath since 2004.
-He qualified as a Mental Health Nurse in 1994 and has worked in a number of roles across both Cornwall and Devon over the years.
-He is currently employed as Head of Commissioning for North East and Western Devon Clinical Commissioning Group.
+He qualified as a Mental Health Nurse in 1994 and has worked in a variety of roles across both Cornwall and Devon over his career.
+He is currently employed as a Programme Director in Plymouth, supporting the development of the Local Care Partnership.
 David has also done some occasional Consultancy work for the World Health Organisation, mainly in Palestine and Albania where he wrote a Mental Health Nurse Training programme for Albanian Nurses.